UNC Disputes CNN Findings: 97 Percent Of Student-Athletes Met Literacy Threshold

 WCHL’s Aaron Keck spoke with Steve Farmer, UNC’s Director of Undergraduate Admissions, following the release of the data.

 When asked if the University’s data was incompatible with CNN’s findings, Farmer said:

 “I think these numbers are widely incompatible with the claim.
 I don’t know how that claim was arrived at, but I think the data we have about student admissions don’t support the claim,” he said.

 Mary Willingham, who is currently employed at UNC as a clinical instructor and academic advisor, previously worked as an athletic tutor.
 She spoke to CNN based on her encounters with Carolina athletes and is the source of the claims about the University.

 Willingham researched the reading levels of 183 UNC football or basketball players from 2004 to 2012.
 She said that she found that 60 percent read between fourth- and eighth-grade levels.
-Based on the information she provided, CNN reported that between eight percent and ten percent of athletes read below a third-grade level.

 Released Thursday, Carolina’s Office of Undergraduate Admissions used CNN’s definition to analyze UNC’s own SAT and ACT data for special-talent student-athletes enrolled as first-year students through policies and procedures established by the UNC Board of Trustees, faculty and the admissions office.